pulumi/docs/content/blog/program-kubernetes-with-11-cloud-native-pulumi-pearls/index.md

 (CD) of your Kubernetes applications.

-Pulumi takes an "everything is code" approach so, in addition to your infrastructure being written in real code, your software delivery pipeline is too.
+Pulumi takes an "everything is code" approach so, in addition to your infrastructure being written in code, your software delivery pipeline is too.
 In fact, each Pulumi program really is a deployment workflow expressed in code.
 The Pulumi CLI is responsible for evaluating programs, producing goal states, diffing states to produce plans, and